Fields Open in Hawaii

 The Fields Open in Hawaii was a golf tournament for professional female golfers, played on the LPGA Tour.
-It was held from 2006 and 2008 at the Ko Olina Resort in Kapolei, an incorporated community within the city of Honolulu, Hawaii.
+It was held from 2006 and 2008 at the Ko Olina Resort in Kapolei, an incorporated community within the city of Honolulu, Hawaii, United States.

 The tournament title sponsor was the Fields Corporation, a Japanese-based designer and manufacturer of game machines, such as Pachinko.
 The tournament was discontinued after the 2008 season due to sponsorship issues.